PM

 Born March 30, 1926Died August 15, 2024 (98 years)

-Ralph Pierre LaCock (born March 30, 1926), better known by his stage name Peter Marshall, is an American television and radio personality, singer, and actor.
-He was the original host of The Hollywood Squares from 1966 to 1981 and has almost fifty television, movie, and Broadway credits.
-His stage name reportedly derived from the college in his home town (Marshall College, which became Marshall University in 1961).
+Ralph Pierre LaCock (March 30, 1926 – August 15, 2024), better known by his stage name Peter Marshall, was an American game show host, television and radio personality, singer, and actor.
+He was the original host of The Hollywood Squares from 1966 to 1981 and had almost fifty television, movie, and Broadway credits.

 From Wikipedia, the free encyclopedia